-Dr. Garg is an active member of the veterinary community.
-He currently serves as chair of the Pennsylvania Veterinary Medical Association’s Legislative and Regulatory Affairs Committee.
-He has also served PVMA as a Trustee, chair of the Animal Cruelty Legislation subcommittee, chair of the Delivery of Veterinary Services Taskforce, and as a member of the Technology Taskforce.
+Dr. Garg is a member of the Pennsylvania State Board of Veterinary Medicine and is the past chair of the Legislative and Regulatory Affairs Committee of the Pennsylvania Veterinary Medical Association (PVMA).
+He has also served PVMA as a Trustee, chair of the Animal Cruelty Legislation Subcommittee, chair of the Delivery of Veterinary Services Taskforce, a member of the Operational K9 Committee, and as a member of the Technology Taskforce.

-Dr. Garg serves as the chair of the Pennsylvania Veterinary Foundation’s project known as Henry’s Helping Paw Fund.
-Through partnership with Meals on Wheel, Senior Centers, and the Chester County Food Bank, the project delivers pet food to homebound seniors and disabled persons who are unable to take advantage of more traditional pet food banks.
-Evidence has clearly demonstrated the degree to which many seniors are dependent on their pets for both their psychological and physical well-being.
-By ensuring that seniors do not have to worry about the cost of pet food, the project helps protect the relationship that exists between seniors and their pets.
+Dr. Garg serves as the chair of the Pennsylvania Veterinary Foundation’s Henry’s Helping Paw Fund.
+Through a partnership with Meals on Wheel, Senior Centers, and the Chester County Food Bank, Henry’s Helping Paw Fund delivers pet food to homebound seniors and disabled persons who are unable to take advantage of more traditional pet food banks.
 Henry’s Helping Paw Fund is named for ‘Henry’ Dinniman, a special dog who was the friend of State Senator Andy Dinniman and a patient of Dr. Garg.